-The School of Health Sciences at Kaplan University offers a number of online programs, all of which are geared towards understanding the needs of today’s healthcare industry and anticipating the needs of tomorrow.
-As part of those offerings, Kaplan is focused on helping students enter one of the most important areas of growth in the industry: the management of medical information.
-As the program site explains, in every medical office across the country, you will find a team of trained professionals who work with patient records, medical documents, and other medical office matters – and Kaplan is poised to help you become one of those professionals.
+The School of Health Sciences at Purdue University Global offers a number of online programs, all of which are geared towards understanding the needs of today’s healthcare industry and anticipating the needs of tomorrow.
+As part of those offerings, Purdue University Global is focused on helping students enter one of the most important areas of growth in the industry: the management of medical information.
+As the program site explains, in every medical office across the country, you will find a team of trained professionals who work with patient records, medical documents, and other medical office matters – and Purdue University Global is poised to help you become one of those professionals.

-The 57 credit hour medical office administration program at Kaplan University is designed to help you qualify for positions such as medical administrative specialist or medical secretary.
+The 57 credit hour medical office administration program at Purdue University Global is designed to help you qualify for positions such as medical administrative specialist or medical secretary.
 Duties for these positions could include medical records management, insurance processing, coding and billing, management of practice finances, information processing, and fundamental office management tasks, and career opportunities for medical office managers may exist in doctors’ offices, medical facilities, hospitals, insurance offices, pharmaceutical companies, and labs.
-Kaplan University is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Purdue University Global is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 San Joaquin Valley College